 The Independent Evaluation Section (IES) engages in numerous activities related to building an evaluation architecture in the UN reform context, with evaluations at UNODC undertaken according to UNEG Evaluation Norms and Standards.
 IES also actively participates in UNEG's Working Groups, contributing to the continuous development of the standard and norm-setting network of UNEG, including Gender Equality, Human Rights and Disability, with UN-wide guidance in disability inclusive evaluations.
 In addition, IES contributed to UN wide assessment of past efforts in National Evaluation Capacity Building, setting a foundation for future work .

 Moreover, IES adheres to the UNEG Ethical Guidelines for Evaluation, revised in June 2020, ensuring that an ethical lens informs day to day evaluation practice.

-IES guidelines and templates have further been revised in accordance with the new definitions and use of the Organization for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) evaluation criteria, including adapted definitions for relevance, effectiveness, efficiency, impact and sustainability, adding further one new criterion on coherence.
+IES guidelines and templates have been revised in accordance with new definitions and use of the Organization for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) evaluation criteria, including adapted definitions for relevance, effectiveness, efficiency, impact and sustainability, adding further one new criterion on coherence.

 Moreover, IES actively participates in the United Nations Development Account (UNDA) Evaluation Focal Point Network, sharing lessons learned and best practices from UNODC's evaluation management process, coordinating independent project evaluations of UNODC-led projects funded by UNDA.